AdrianTheHacker/Alarm-System-Arduino-Project/README.md

 # Alarm-System-Arduino-Project
-This is an alarm system. it does juicy alarm things!!
+This is an alarm system.